New Year’s Resolutions For Toddlers and Kids

 Your child could make all the difference to another child, just by including him.
 Learning to find the beauty in new friendships is a life skill your child will carry throughout adulthood.

-Boy and girls can hold doors for others, help carry groceries, and hug a sad friend.
-Just as I noted with toddler resolutions, you cannot drill this into your child through unkind looks, discipline or hurtful words.
+Boys and girls can hold doors for others, help carry groceries, and hug a sad friend.
+Just as with toddler resolutions, you cannot drill this into your child through unkind looks, discipline or hurtful words.
 Being helpful comes from a kind heart.
 Demonstrate kindness to your child and others, and watch your child fill your shoes.

 Make Mistakes, but Apologize.

-Setting your child up to be perfect is setting them up for heartache and failure (ask me how I know this).
-We ALL make mistakes.
+Setting your child up to be perfect is setting them up for heartache and failure.
+We all make mistakes.
 We all do stupid things that we regret.
 Talk about them, be embarrassed, and explain how much you have learned.
 Establishing this relationship is vital in parenthood.
 Your child will want to come to you when she makes a mistake.
-She will also know in her heart how to apologize and when it is appropriate.
+She will also know in her heart how to apologize when it is appropriate.

 Try New Foods.